aaronscherzinger/connectfour_reinforcementlearning/README.md

-# Simple reinforcement learning project
+# Simple Reinforcement Learning Project

 This is a very simple _reinforcement learning_ project with the goal of training a neural network to play the _connect four_ game.
 The network is trained only by playing against itself without any human interaction or prepared training data.